 Article XIII – Annual and Special Meetings

-The Annual Meeting of the MSCA shall be held prior to the Shoot Selection Meeting in October of each year.
-Both the Annual Meeting and the Shoot Selection Meeting shall be held in a central location in the state.
+The Annual Meeting of the MSCA shall be held prior to the Shoot Selection Meeting in November (to coincide with club dues) of each year.

-Special meeting of the Board may be called at any time by the President, or upon written request to the President by any two elected Board members.
-Notice of any Special Meeting and the purpose thereof shall be sent out, or notification by phone, by the President or Secretary of the MSCA to the Board at least fifteen days prior to the date fixed for such meeting.
-If mailed, notice shall be considered to be delivered when deposited with the USPS.
+Special meetings of the Board may be called at any time by the President, or upon written request to the President by any two elected Board members.
+Notice of any Special Meeting and the purpose thereof shall be transmitted via regular mail, electronic mail, and/or telephone by the President or Secretary of the MSCA to the Board at least 15 days prior to the date fixed for such meeting.
+If mailed, notice shall be considered to be delivered when deposited with the United States Postal Service.
 No other business shall be transacted at such meeting except as specified in the notice.
 Special meetings may be held by telephone or any other communication device or means, or combination thereof.

 All MSCA meetings will be conducted by Roberts Rules of Order.